isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 ---

 Communities assemble in a geographic and environmental context.
-But to what degree do shared geographic and environmetal contexts dicatate the community structures we observe today?
+But to what degree do shared geographic and environmental contexts dicatate the community structures we observe today?
 As part of my research program I seek to understand how community genetic diversity is structured across spatial scales and environmental gradients.